 12.1 Village Hall

-12.1.1 Councillors Cole reported that the new toilet flooring was now complete, and discussions in respect of the kitchen re-fitting continued.
+12.1.1 Councillor Cole reported that the new toilet flooring was now complete, and discussions in respect of the kitchen re-fitting continued.
 Consideration of an internal connection between the hall and former shop was still in progress.
 No asbestos had been found in the roof void which would reduce the cost of the repairs required.

 12.1.2 Hall bookings continued to grow and the hall was now particularly busy during weekday evenings.